AT YOUR SERVICE

 Like any wilderness-oriented trip, the longer you stay in the backcountry, the better chance you have of seeing animals.
 But consider: 5–6 days: Good for short getaways or pairing with land tours like Denali.
 7–12 days: The most popular length cruise, offering in-depth exploration.
 14+ days: Great for combining cruise routes or adding overland adventures.

 Most small ship cruises depart from Juneau, Sitka, Ketchikan, Petersburg or Anchorage.
 Some longer repositioning cruises also depart from Seattle, offering extended voyages through British Columbia and the Inside Passage.
-Learn more about the cruising regions.

 6 to 9 months in advance is ideal.
 Small ship Alaska cruise departures are limited, the season is short, vessels are small and spaces fill up fast.
 The most popular small boats and dates are often sold out 6-9 months in advance.